ghanem150/Java-testapp/README.md

 # ........ java-app1-example  ...........

-Build war with maven and java-app1 framework
+Build war with maven and java-app1 framework.

 Steps are the following: